A parametric tensor ROM for the shallow water dam break problem: 1D SWE Numerical Experiments

 \subsubsection{tROM vs POD ROM}

-In this experiment, we compare the performance of the non-interpolatory tROM to that of the POD ROM.
-We fix $\epsloc = 4.0 \times 10^{-3}$ and vary the parameter grid sizes with $\NL \in {4, 7, 13, 20}$ and $\NR \in {5, 9, 17, 25}$.
-To ensure a consistent comparison, we use the ROM dimensions obtained from the tROM online phase (with $\epsloc = 4.0 \times 10^{-3}$) for both the tROM and the POD ROM.
-Note that these ROM dimensions may vary depending on the parameter grid used in each simulation.
+In this experiment, we compare the performance of the non-interpolatory tROM to that of the POD ROM for two scenarios.
+First, we fix the threshold $\epsloc$, and, second, we use the reduced bases with the same fixed dimensions.

+\textbf{Comparison with fixed $\epsloc$.} We fix $\epsloc = 4.0 \times 10^{-3}$ and vary the parameter grid sizes with $\NL \in {4, 7, 13, 20}$ and $\NR \in {5, 9, 17, 25}$.
+Therefore, ROM dimensions may vary depending on the parameter grid used in each simulation.
+To ensure a consistent comparison, we use the same ROM dimensions for the POD ROM and tROM.
+The dimensions of the two bases are obtained from the tROM online phase (with $\epsloc = 4.0 \times 10^{-3}$), and the same dimensions are then used for POD ROM.

-The results, summarized in Table~\ref{tab:exp5_trom_pod}, show that the non-interpolatory tROM consistently outperforms the POD ROM across all tested values of $\NL$ and $\NR$.
-This improvement is attributed to the tensor structure , which enable the tROM to better adapt to the solution variability across the parameter domain.
+Water depth and discharge profiles are presented in Figures \ref{fig:exp7_h_comparison} and \ref{fig:exp7_hu_comparison}.
+The time-evolution of relative errors is presented in Figures \ref{fig:exp7_error_evolution} and \ref{fig:exp7_error_hu_evolution}.
+Numerical errors are also summarized in Table~\ref{tab:exp5_trom_pod}.
+Our results show that the non-interpolatory tROM consistently outperforms the POD ROM across all tested values of $\NL$ and $\NR$.
+This improvement is attributed to the tensor structure, which enables the tROM to better adapt to the solution variability across the parameter domain.

-We further compare the non-interpolatory tROM to the POD ROM using fixed ROM dimensions \(\rh = 30\) and \(\rqq = 50\) for both methods, instead of adapting dimensions based on the threshold \(\epsloc\).
+\textbf{Comparison with fixed ROM dimensions.} We further compare the non-interpolatory tROM to the POD ROM using fixed ROM dimensions \(\rh = 30\) and \(\rqq = 50\) for both methods, instead of adapting dimensions based on the threshold \(\epsloc\).
 We vary the parameter grid sizes with \(\NL \in \{4, 7, 13, 20\}\) and \(\NR \in \{5, 9, 17, 25\}\).
 Results, summarized in Table~\ref{tab:exp6_trom_pod}, confirm that the non-interpolatory tROM consistently outperforms the POD ROM across all \(\NL\) and \(\NR\) even with fixed ROM dimensions.

 Finally, Figures~\ref{fig:exp7_h_comparison} and \ref{fig:exp7_error_evolution} visualize the water depth profiles at the final time and the evolution of relative errors for parameter pairs \((\hleft, \hright) \in \{(12, 0), (12, 7),(15, 4), (18, 0), (26, 0.14), (26, 7)\}\), representing a range of flow regimes.
 Again, we observe that the tROM outperforms the POD ROM in terms of solution accuracy and suppression of spurious oscillations, given that both methods use the same reduced dimensions.